| Items | Firefighting | Stablising | Preventing | Optimising | Excellence |

 • The main focus is on real-time information

-Information Systems No structured asset management information systems are in place.
-Information is fragmented and processed manually, limiting its value to individuals.
-Information systems are informal and spread across different platforms:
+| Information Systems | No structured asset management information systems are in place.
+Information is fragmented and processed manually, limiting its value to individuals. | Information systems are informal and spread across different platforms: • Some managers use spreadsheets for analysis or control.

 • The ERP or accounting system is used for financial reporting.